-It can also be worthwhile to provide 2 or 3 content and caption ideas for them to consider.
+It can also be worthwhile to provide 2 or 3 content ideas for them to consider.
 This is a great way to help them visualize the partnership and will demonstrate that you understand how to position their products with your audience.

 Alternatively, you can sign up to a third-party influencer agency to find out about relevant paid campaign opportunities.
 Such agencies will often manage outreach, or facilitate an introduction on your behalf.

 How to Work With Brands Part #3: What to Ask Before Working with a Brand